zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 `testproject.sln` and `testproject-csharp.sln` – solution files for IDEs, first one includes all C#, JavaScript and Boo projects, while the second one – only C# projects and is designed to be opened in Visual Studio, because VS doesn’t know to handle JavaScript and Boo projects.

-`testproject.userprefs` and `testproject-csharp.userprefs` – configuration files where MonoDevelop stores current opened files, breakpoints, watches etc.
+`testproject.userprefs` and `testproject-csharp.userprefs` – configuration files where MonoDevelop stores current opened files, breakpoints, watches, etc.

 All files listed above except `.userprefs` are re-generated each time you select Assets → Sync MonoDevelop Project in Unity Editor menu.
 {:.h-note}